SLANT = Student Success!

 What is the SLANT Strategy?

 SLANT is a proactive strategy that helps students to prepare, participate, and maintain attention.
 The SLANT Strategy consists of five behaviors that are easy to use and will help students stay self-regulated and ready to learn.
-The five behaviors are described below.
+SLANT was developed by the University of Kansas and they have great resources to support your implementation of this great strategy here.

 The SLANT Strategy